HitanDubey/Student-management-System/README.md

 ✅ Database Integration – Securely stores data in MySQL for easy retrieval.
 ✅ User-Friendly GUI – Intuitive forms with validation and jDateChooser for dates.
 ✅ Search & Filters – Quickly find students by ID, name, or course.
-✅ VIP/Admin Mode – Special privileges for advanced management (if applicable).
+✅ VIP/Admin Mode – Special privileges for advanced management .

 🛠️ Technologies Used
 Frontend: Java Swing